jmyers7/stats-book-materials/homework/8-homework.md

  **Tips (to maximize your grade)**:

-1. Show all relevant steps in all computations so that I can follow along.
+1. Show all relevant steps in all computations.
 However, I do not need to see trivial things like, for example, the intermediate steps in computing an integral.
 But if there is a key step in a set of computations that you skip over, I'll have to remove a point or two.
 Use your best judgment.

 2. Explain your work and reasoning using complete and grammatically correct sentences.
 (It is a myth that mathematicians, engineers, and scientists are all bad at writing.
 We do many goodly words!)